Bell Media Radio: Programming

-Bell began to introduce in-house evening programming for its news/talk stations in 2017 with The Evan Solomon Show.
-In 2020, amid the COVID-19 pandemic, Bell dropped Coast to Coast AM from its stations and replaced it with The Late Shift with Jason Agnew, later replaced in 2021 by the new overnight show The Late Showgram with Jim Richards.
+Bell distributes The Breakfast Club, The Bobby Bones Show, Brooke & Jeffrey, On Air with Ryan Seacrest, and the American Top 40 in Canada via the syndication arm Orbyt Media.
+Bell began to introduce in-house evening programming for its news/talk stations in 2017 with The Evan Solomon Show (until Solomon's departure in 2023).
+In 2020, Bell dropped Coast to Coast AM from its stations and replaced it with The Late Shift with Jason Agnew, later replaced in 2021 by the new overnight show The Late Showgram with Jim Richards; he would later move to an evening show, Newstalk Tonight, in 2022.
+As of 2024, other Bell Media Radio-syndicated shows include The Vassy Kapelos Show, The Richard Crouse Show, The Jerry Agar Show, and the CTV National News.